cwcyau/reading_group/README.md

 **Format:**

-- (max) 30 minute introduction
+- (max) 30 minute introductions
 - (at least) 30 minute random discussions
 - we will use a dual introducer model:
   - one describes the paper, the techniques and its main findings,
-  - the second focuses on benefits/weaknesses and opportunities for further development.
+  - the second focuses on benefits/weaknesses and opportunities for further development,
+  - might be useful to coordinate with your co-introducer beforehand.

 ## Timetable